datreant/datreant/docs/faq.rst

         whole database somehow, or slurp the pieces of data out that you want.
         Most database solutions can be rather slow to do this.

-    *Treants are independent.*
-        Although Groups are aware of their members, Treants work independently from one another.
-If you want to use only basic Treants, that works just fine.
-If you want to use Groups, that works, too.

     *Treants have a structure in the filesystem.*
         This means that all the shell tools we know and love are available to work with their contents, which might include plaintext files, figures,